cloudmesh/technologies/chapters/tech/sqlite.md

 particular applications such as web browsers, operating systems and mobile phones.
-Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded

-database platform with the application [@www-en-wikipedia-sqlite].
+Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded database platform with the application [@www.en.wikipedia.sqlite].

 SQLite uses the standard SQL syntax within a standalone command prompt shell.
 Users have the ability to create, update, and delete tables as well as insert new records within tables.
-Users can also design and run queries similarly to other database management systems with the only main advantage being that the tool is completely free to download
+Users can also design and run queries similarly to other database management systems with the only main advantage being that the tool is completely free to download.
+One of the main drawbacks is the inability for SQlite to perform right outer joins, create read-only views, and to work with access permissions other than those associated with typical file access.

 The SQLite platform is available in 32 and 64 bit installations, and is capable of handling up to 140 terabytes of data.
+All of the SQlite objects can reside on a single disk, including the library which is very compact in size [@www-sqlite].
 The platform is supported by a large user community and a robust support team complete with very detailed documentation.

 > "SQLite database files are recommended by the US Library of Congress as the storage format for long-term preservation of digital content"